greuze/prisoners-dilemma/README.md

 From a total of 10 round:

 Prisoner 1 results:
-0 times free (0%)
+0 times free (0.0%)
-0 times minor (0%)
+0 times minor (0.0%)
-0 times medium (0%)
+0 times medium (0.0%)
-10 times major (100%)
+10 times major (100.0%)
-With a total of 100 years of jail
+With an average of 10.0 years of jail

 Prisoner 2 results:
 10 times free (100%)
 0 times minor (0%)
 0 times medium (0%)
 0 times major (0%)
-With a total of 0 years of jail
+With an average of 0.0 years of jail
 ```